Biosignature: ALH84001

+Microscopic magnetite crystals in the Martian meteorite ALH84001 represent one of the longest-standing and most debated potential biosignatures identified in that specimen.
+Analyses focused on proposed biominerals, including putative microbial microfossils.
+These are minute rock-like structures whose morphology was initially suggestive of bacterial shapes.
+Subsequent studies indicated that these features were likely too small to represent fossilized cells.
+A broader consensus emerged from these discussions emphasizing that morphological evidence alone is insufficient to substantiate claims of life and must be supported by multiple, independent lines of evidence.
+Interpretation based solely on morphology are highly subjective and have historically led to numerous misidentifications.

-Searching outside of the Solar System
+Search for life outside the Solar System

 At 4.2 light-years (1.3 parsecs, 40 trillion km, or 25 trillion miles) away from Earth, the closest potentially habitable exoplanet is Proxima Centauri b, which was discovered in 2016.
 This means it would take more than 18,100 years to get there if a vessel could consistently travel as fast as the Juno spacecraft (250,000 kilometers per hour or 150,000 miles per hour).
 It is currently not feasible to send humans or even probes to search for biosignatures outside of the Solar System.
 The only way to search for biosignatures outside of the Solar System is by observing exoplanets with telescopes.

+Exoplanets

+K2-18b

+On September 12, 2023, scientists announced that their investigation into exoplanet K2-18b revealed the possible presence of dimethyl sulfide, noting that it is produced only by biotic processes on Earth.
+In 2025, another paper was published confirming dimethyl sulfide and dimethyl disulfide on the exoplanet.
+However, a follow-up study questions the James Webb Space Telescope's instrumentation's ability to differentiate the signature of dimethyl sulfide from methane in the data, which is noisy.
+Additionally, follow-up studies have identified potential abiotic sources.

+Telescopes

 There have been no plausible or confirmed biosignature detections outside of the Solar System.
-Despite this, it is a rapidly growing field of research due to the prospects of the next generation of telescopes.
-The James Webb Space Telescope, which launched in December 2021, will be a promising next step in the search for biosignatures.
-Although its wavelength range and resolution will not be compatible with some of the more important atmospheric biosignature gas bands like oxygen, it will still be able to detect some evidence for oxygen false positive mechanisms.
+Despite this, the research field is growing quickly due to the prospects of next generation of telescopes.
+The James Webb Space Telescope, launched in December 2021, is anticipated to increase capablities in the search for biosignatures.
+Although its wavelength range and resolution is not compatible with some prevalent atmospheric biosignature gas bands, like oxygen, it will still be able to detect some evidence for oxygen false positive mechanisms.

+The Habitable Worlds Observatory is a NASA telescope currently in design, expected to launch in the 2040s.
+It will specifically target potentially habitable exoplanets, to characterize and observe any potential biosignatures for Earth-like exoplanets.

 The new generation of ground-based 30-meter class telescopes (Thirty Meter Telescope and Extremely Large Telescope) will have the ability to take high-resolution spectra of exoplanet atmospheres at a variety of wavelengths.
 These telescopes will be capable of distinguishing some of the more difficult false positive mechanisms such as the abiotic buildup of oxygen via photolysis.
 In addition, their large collecting area will enable high angular resolution, making direct imaging studies more feasible.